MicrosoftDocs/win32/desktop-src/WES/eventmanifestschema-opcode-taskeventdefinitiontype-element.md

 ---
 title: opcode (TaskEventDefinitionType) Element
 description: Contains a task-specific opcode for an event.
-All of the opcode definitions are assumed to be task-specific for the task that contains the event definitions. ms.assetid: 'c7192772-401b-4602-918d-0e0bc4b65ca7'
+All of the opcode definitions are assumed to be task-specific for the task that contains the event definitions. ms.assetid: c7192772-401b-4602-918d-0e0bc4b65ca7
-keywords: ["opcode element EventLog"]
+keywords:
+- opcode element EventLog
 topic_type:
 - apiref
 api_name:
 - opcode
 api_type:
 - Schema
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # opcode (TaskEventDefinitionType) Element

 \[Beginning with the message compiler that ships with the Windows 7 version of the Windows SDK, this element is no longer available.\]

 Contains a task-specific opcode for an event.
 All of the opcode definitions are assumed to be task-specific for the task that contains the event definitions.